SpikeInterface/spikeinterface/doc/modules/sorters.rst

 1) have singularity installed
 2) have `singularity python <https://singularityhub.github.io/singularity-cli/>`_ (:code:`pip install spython`)

-Some sorters require (are can be accelerated) with use of a GPU.
+Some sorters require (or can be accelerated) with use of a GPU.
 To run containerized sorters with GPU capabilities, CUDA and `nvidia-container-toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`_ need to be installed.
 Only NVIDIA GPUs are supported for now.